Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

      * Click the **New action** button.
      * Type **MaximumCount** into the **Parameter** field.
      * Set **IsActive to Yes**
-     * Type the number of POIs you want to set into the **Value** field.
+     * **Information message/Value:** Type in the number of POIs you want to set.
 In the example below, the layer will then set only two POIs.
-(The Action menu might say "Information message," but when you enter a number, it will change to "Value."
+(This Action field might say "Information message" at first, but when you enter a number it will change to "Value."
 This is a bug and will be fixed in the next update.)
      * When you start the layer and tap on a plane grid, AR-vos then again goes through the list of POIs, placing one after the other as you tap - but only up to the maximum value for each POI.
      * After it reaches the maximum values *for each of the POIs,* the "All Augments placed" message appears, and the plane grids disappear.